-• Types of coverage available for you and your family
+Types of coverage

+available for you and

+your familySelf Or

+one elip

+childre

+agency

 Self Only coverage is for you alone.
+Self Plus One coverage is an enrollment that covers you and one eligible family member.
 Self and Family coverage is for you, your spouse, and your dependent children under age 26, including any foster children authorized for coverage by your employing agency or retirement office.
 Under certain circumstances, you may also continue coverage for a disabled child 26 years of age or older who is incapable of self-support.

-If you have a Self Only enrollment, you may change to a Self and Family enrollment if you marry, give birth, or add a child to your family.
+If you have a Self Only enrollment, you may change to a Self and Family or Self Plus One enrollment if you marry, give birth, or add a child to your family.
 You may change your enrollment 31 days before to 60 days after that event.
-The Self and Family enrollment begins on the first day of the pay period in which the child is born or becomes an eligible family member.
-When you change to Self and Family because you marry, the change is effective on the first day of the pay period that begins after your employing office receives your enrollment form; benefits will not be available to your spouse until you marry.
+The Self Plus One or Self and Family enrollment begins on the first day of the pay period in which the child is born or becomes an eligible family member.
+When you change to Self Plus One or Self and Family because you marry, the change is effective on the first day of the pay period that begins after your employing office receives your enrollment form; benefits will not be available to your spouse until you marry.